openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

     --- | --- | ---
     *name* | `String` | Name for the concept (required) *locale* | `String` | Language to record concept name (required) *localePreferred* | `String` | This is the preferred name to use within a locale.
 By default, this is the fully-specified name; however, full-specified names are sometimes long and more detailed than necessary for day-to-day use.
 In those cases, a synonym can be defined to be the locale-preferred name.
 There can only be one preferred name within a locale.
-The primary term should be the word(s) used most often by those who will have access to the records to prevent duplicate concept creation.
+The primary term should be the word(s) used by those who will have access to the records to prevent duplication of concept creation.
     *conceptNameType* | `String` | Type of the name to be specified.

 ```console